mapbender/mapbender-documentation/en/customization/yaml.rst

 Logo
 ****
-The logo (default is the Mapbender logo) can be changed in parameters.yml.
+In parameters.yml you can refer to your own logo and to an alternative Image for the login page.
 This change has a global impact on the whole Mapbender installation.

 .. code-block:: yaml

-    branding.logo:     new_logo.jpg
+    branding.logo: ./bundles/mapbendercore/image/logo_mb.png
+    branding.login_backdrop: ./bundles/mapbendercore/image/body.png

- The file of the logo needs to be added under application/web.
+ The files must be accessable under application/web.

 Mailer